LX-ComfyUI/VisualBrowserNodes-by-LX/README.md

 If you run into any issues or have feature requests, feel free to open an issue on GitHub.

-If you enjoy this project, consider supporting development by grabbing the PRO Version on Patreon or simply leaving a ⭐ on this GitHub repository!
+If you enjoy this project, consider supporting development by simply leaving a ⭐ on this GitHub repository!

 ---